Pregnancy Back Pain

 What Is Pregnancy Back Pain?

-- Sacroiliac joints – often felt as deep buttock pain
+• Sacroiliac joint pain: often feels like deep buttock pain

-- Pubic symphysis – pain at the front of the pelvis
+• Pubic symphysis pain: often feels painful at the front of the pelvis

 Pain may feel dull and aching, sharp with movement, or deep through the buttocks or pelvis.
-Rolling in bed, walking, climbing stairs, or getting in and out of a car often aggravate symptoms.
+In many women, the main pattern is load-related discomfort that flares with turning in bed, climbing stairs, walking, or standing on one leg during dressing.

 Why Does Pregnancy Back Pain Occur?